Mike Mangini: Early life and career

-Born in Newton, Massachusetts, to Italian parents, Mangini first started playing the drums when he was two and a half years old, being inspired by Ringo Starr of The Beatles.
-He would practice two to four hours a day and by the time he was nine he was already mimicking Buddy Rich performances.
+Mangini first started playing the drums when he was two and a half years old, being inspired by Ringo Starr of The Beatles.
+He would mimic Buddy Rich performances.
 Other influences include Bobby Colomby, Danny Seraphine, John Bonham, Neil Peart and Terry Bozzio.

-By high school, he was performing in bands and participating in the prestigious All-State, and All-Eastern United States ensembles.

-After graduating from Waltham Senior High School in 1981, Mangini put aside his music studies to pursue a computer science major at Bentley University.
-After graduating he started programming software for the Patriot Missile program.
-At the same time, he was working on a program that studied the links between the human brain and body.
+After graduating, from Waltham Senior High School in 1981, Mangini put aside his music studies to pursue a computer science major at Bentley University.
+After graduating, he started programming software for the Patriot Missile program.

 In 1987, Mangini scored one of his first high-profile gigs, playing drums for Boston's Rick Berlin Band.
 This would be his first collaboration with bassist Philip Bynoe.
-He also taught drums privately in Boston during this time.

 In 1991, Mangini joined the thrash metal band Annihilator, playing drums on several tracks for the band's album Set the World on Fire.
 He went on to tour with the band in support of this album until 1994.
 That year, he joined Boston hard rock band Extreme, replacing original drummer Paul Geary.
 Mangini played on three songs on Extreme's 1995 album Waiting for the Punchline, and appeared with the band on the Late Show with David Letterman.

 After Extreme disbanded in 1996, Mike was informed through drummer Jonathan Mover that guitarist Steve Vai was auditioning drummers for his live band.
 Mike successfully auditioned for Vai's band and relocated to Los Angeles.
-From late 1996 to early 2000, Mangini was the highly regarded drummer of Vai's live ensemble, which also included bassist Philip Bynoe, guitarist Mike Keneally and beginning in 2000, guitarist Dave Weiner.
+From late 1996 to early 2000, Mangini was drummer of Vai's live ensemble, which also included bassist Philip Bynoe, guitarist Mike Keneally and beginning in 2000, guitarist Dave Weiner.
 Mangini appeared on Vai's studio albums Fire Garden and The Ultra Zone, and the live album Alive in an Ultra World.

 During a hiatus on Vai's Ultra Zone tour in 2000, Mangini returned to Boston, where he served as an associate professor at Berklee College of Music.
 He also formed the short-lived band Tribe of Judah with former Extreme frontman Gary Cherone and bassist Pat Badger.
-Mangini appeared on other albums during this time, including a Rush tribute record entitled Subdivisions and his second and third Annihilator albums titled All for You and Metal, respectively.
-He also recorded tracks for artists Sal DiFusco, Bill Lonero and Chris Emerson.
+Mangini appeared on his second and third Annihilator albums titled All for You and Metal, respectively.

 In 2005, Mangini accepted a full-time teaching position at the Berklee College of Music in the Percussion Department.
 He resigned in 2010 after joining Dream Theater.

+Mike played drums for the band Into The Great Divide on their self titled album released in 2018.
+The album is all instrumental and has many similarities to his former band Dream Theater.

+In 2023, Mike released his first solo album, Invisible Signs, under the name Mangini.